music-suite/music-suite/docs/src/User-Guide.md

 Computer music systems such as [Max](https://cycling74.com/) or [SuperCollider](https://supercollider.github.io/) often a notion of *signals* or *generators* for the purpose of describing real-time audio or video.
 These signalstypically use fixed sample rates to obtain predictable  performance on standard hardware.
 While the signals in Music Suite can be used for audio synthesis, they are not primarily optimized for this behavior.

 In signal processing terms, we can think of them as *control signals*.
-Up to performance and sampling, everything you already know about signals from acoustics or DSP should apply.

 ### Basic signals